-The 2020 tax season is underway, which seems like a perfect time for a primer on tax crimes.
+The 2019 tax season is well underway, which seems like a perfect time for a primer on tax crimes.
 Lying on your tax return, cooking the books, or failing to file can land you in trouble with the law, but how much trouble?
 Here’s a look at common tax crimes, how the federal government prosecutes these cases, and what kind of penalties they carry.

 The tax code is chock-full of complex regulations and rules that are difficult for a lot of people to understand.
 Many people make simple mistakes on their taxes, while others willfully violate tax laws in an effort to try and get a bigger return, owe less, or perhaps, dodge them altogether.